All Episodes

 Let me give you an example of this gay marriage business.

-I mean, the in the UK, by the way, welcome back, Rush Limbaugh 800-282-2882, if you ought to be on the program.
+I mean, in the U.K., by the way, welcome back, Rush Limbaugh 800-282-2882, if you ought to be on the program.

-In this country, back in 1973, the Supreme Court, nine men, black robes, said that they see the word abortion in the Constitution, and that women are entitled to one, and it's right, it's right there.
+In this country, back in 1973, the Supreme Court, nine men, black robes, said that they see the word abortion in the Constitution, and that women are entitled to one, and it's right there.

 So it's not there, but these nine guys, well, at least five of them said it is, and one of them wrote an opinion on it, and it became the law of the land, and it has led to strife and controversy that will never end.

-And gay marriage, I think is going to do the same thing.
+And gay marriage, I think, is going to do the same thing.

 Now, what you can't say in discussing this, if you advocate it being left up to a vote of the people, what you can't say is that every time the issue has been on a ballot, it's lost.